harrybiddle/harrybiddle.com/src/routes/ynab/README.md

   - "Income" and "Expenditure" headings for configuration
   - Stable configuration when changing time frame (i.e. persist configuration in browser during update of data from YNAB).
 Picker should store current state in a Storage of some kind and try to merge current state with new state when it is ...re-mounted?
 Updated?
+  - Add two levels: one for income vs expenditure, and one for the "Category |" in memo, particularly for holidays